CompositionalIT/farmer/docs/content/api-overview/template-generation.md

 | Error error -> printfn "Failed! %s" error
 ```

-As you can see, the response of calling `tryExecute` is a `Result` object which is either `Ok`, in which case any outputs returned from the template are made available as a `Map<string, string>`, or an `Error`, which is the error returned by the Azure CLI.
+As you can see, the response of calling `tryExecute` is a `Result` object, which is either `Ok`, in which case any outputs returned from the template are made available as a `Map<string, string>`, or an `Error`, which is the error returned by the Azure CLI.
 Alternatively, you can call `execute` which will throw an exception rather than return a Result.

 > You must have the Azure CLI installed on your machine in order for Farmer to perform deployments for you.

 #### Authenticating to Azure
 Azure CLI stores a login token on your machine, and Farmer will check for this.
 If you aren't logged in, Farmer will automatically start the interactive Azure CLI login process for you.

 For automated deployments e.g. continuous deployment or through scripts etc., you'll want to use an unattended deployment mode.
-Some CI systems such as Azure Devops come with an pre-authenticated Azure CLI terminal from which you can run an application that uses Farmer.
+Some CI systems, such as Azure Devops come with an pre-authenticated Azure CLI terminal from which you can run an application that uses Farmer.
 Alternatively, you can create a [service principal](../../deployment-guidance#how-do-i-create-a-service-principal), and supply them to the `Deploy.authenticate` function before calling `Deploy.execute`.

 You should use a secure mechanism for storing and supplying the credentials to Farmer. **Do not commit them into source control!**